 Even with strong market indicators, the cyclical nature of real estate and the threat of rising interest rates is causing the question of sustainability in the Austin market to become commonplace.
-In this report, we take a look into capital markets and leasing trends to determine whether investing in commercial real estate in Austin will continue to provide attractive returns for investors.
+In this report, we take a look into capital markets and leasing trends to determine whether investing in commercial real estate in Austin will continue to provide attractive returns for commercial real estate investors.

 The Fundamentals of Investing in Commercial Real Estate Markets

-So, where does the Austin office market fit into this matrix of investments?
+So, where does the Austin office market fit into this matrix of CRE investments?
 There are many factors that come into play when determining whether a market is worth investing in.
-Cap rates are just the tip of the iceberg when it comes to measuring the value of an investment.
-Factors such as rental, vacancy and employment rates can be measured, while geography, overall desirability, and the likelihood that the market will continue to be “hot” or “cold” cannot.
+Cap rates are just the tip of the iceberg when it comes to measuring the value of a CRE investment.
+Factors such as rental, vacancy, and employment rates can be measured, while geography, overall desirability, and the likelihood that the market will continue to be “hot” or “cold” cannot.
 The closest we can get to measuring such values is to look at the market value, or the amount of money someone is willing to pay for the opportunity to realize the potential benefits of the future desirability of an investment.
 So let’s take a look at the dynamics of the Austin investment scene.
 (For a list of assumptions maintained in this analysis, see the end of this article.)

 How Does the Austin Commercial Real Estate Market Compare?

-For this analysis, we picked a competitive set of markets to compare to Austin: including San Francisco, New York, San Jose, Seattle, Los Angeles, Boston, Nashville and Raleigh.
+For this analysis, we picked a competitive set of markets to compare to Austin: including San Francisco, New York, San Jose, Seattle, Los Angeles, Boston, Nashville, and Raleigh.

 How to Measure the Health of a Commercial Real Estate Market

 Much like there are many ways to determine the health of any investment, there are many ways to measure the health of a market.
-Employment rates, GDP and inflation are all very useful metrics in determining the strength of an economy, but these do not fully capture the commercial real estate behavior.
+Employment rates, GDP, and inflation are all very useful metrics in determining the strength of an economy, but these do not fully capture the commercial real estate behavior.
 When looking at common commercial real estate leasing metrics such as rental rates, vacancy rates, absorption, etc., it is difficult to compare markets to one another, as each market’s quarterly performance is viewed relative to its historical trends, market size, etc.

-For our analysis, we want to measure the health of a market’s commercial real estate industry from a potential investor’s perspective by combining leasing and sales metrics to create an overall “Health Index.”
+For our analysis, we want to measure the health of a market’s commercial real estate industry from a potential CRE investor’s perspective by combining leasing and sales metrics to create an overall “Health Index.”

 For our purposes, we defined the Health Index as the ratio of rent being paid to the rent not being paid in a specific market.
 To measure the rent being paid in a market, we took the implied net operating income for the sales of the market, multiplied by the occupied square feet.
 To measure the rent not being paid in a market, we multiplied the total vacant square feet by the average asking rental rate.

-While these are not scientific measurements, it can be a useful tool to compare markets, look at trends over time and normalize demand across markets of varying sizes.
-The Health Index attempts to measure investment opportunity by combining investor sentiments with the leasing environment.
-If a market has a high Health Index rating, it can be attributed to factors such as high NOI, high occupancy and/or high rental rates.
+While these are not scientific measurements, they can be a useful tool to compare markets, look at trends over time and normalize demand across markets of varying sizes.
+The Health Index attempts to measure CRE investment opportunity by combining investor sentiments with the leasing environment.
+If a market has a high Health Index rating, it can be attributed to factors such as high NOI, high occupancy, and/or high rental rates.
 When you have a high Health Index, in most cases, it’s because all of these factors are moving in sync.